QCPolmer/Blender_FramesAsObjects/README.md

          panel,
          and click 'Make F.A.O. from Frames'
-         then an FramesAsObjects animation will be generated from whatever action is active on on object (WARNING: DOING THIS REMOVES AN OBJECTS STANDARD ANIMATION IT IS RECOMMENDED TO DUPLICATE AN OBJECT BEFORE DOING THIS)
+         then an FramesAsObjects animation will be generated from whatever action is active on object (WARNING: DOING THIS REMOVES AN OBJECTS STANDARD ANIMATION IT IS RECOMMENDED TO DUPLICATE AN OBJECT BEFORE DOING THIS)